cs50nestm/cs50labs/magic/README.md

 The variable lab, we replaced a "hard-coded" number representing age with a variable.
 This was a far better design than having to change the program each time you run it to hard-code another value.

-There were still other hard-coded numbers though remaining even after replacing 17 with the variable `age`.
+However, there are still other numbers directly written into the program, even after replacing 17 with the variable `age`.
 We still have a 1, 10 and 50.
 What do these numbers represent?
 While this is a simple program and it may be easy to understand what each calculation is doing, in more complex programs, the meaning of hard-coded numbers may not be as obvious.

-These numbers are called "Magic Numbers".
+Numbers that are directly written into our code are sometimes referred to as **magic numbers*.

 {% next %}

 ## Using Constants Instead!

 When we have a need to use a number in a program whose value is never going to change, it's considered good design to use a constant.

+Constants make your

 What if we wrote a program that does calculations that happen to use the number 3.14159265.
 Some people might recognize this as PI, but others may not be sure what our program is doing.